bluurryy/cargo-insert-docs/README.md

   <!-- crate documentation rest start -->
   <!-- crate documentation rest end -->
   ```
-This is useful if you want a table of contents in the readme but don't want it in the crate docs because the
-crate documentation already has a side panel for that.
+This is useful if you want a table of contents in the readme but don't want it in the crate docs because the crate docs already have a side panel for that.

 If you'd like to see what this looks like when used by a real crate then have a look at `bump-scope`'s [docs.rs](https://docs.rs/bump-scope/latest/bump_scope/) and [README.md](https://github.com/bluurryy/bump-scope/blob/main/README.md).